nehasharmn/avl-trees/README.md

 #### Height and Size Management
 Keeps track of the height and size of each node.
 #### Basic Operations
-Supports insertion, deletion, finding minimum and maximum values, and checking for the presence of an element.
+insertion, deletion, finding minimum and maximum values, and checking for the presence of an element.